Foundation / Corporation

 -Organizations that do not operate programs in Knox County, or for the benefit of Knox County residents

 Major Grant applications (more than $5,000) are invited twice each year, and must be received by January 15 for February consideration or July 15 for August consideration.
-The application for a Major Grant consists of a four-page form, and various required exhibits.
 The Foundation encourages organizations applying for funding of $50,000 or more to do so in the February round, as the majority of its large grant pool will be available for distribution at that time.

 First time applicants for major grants and any applicants requesting a grant over $20,000 are typically required to personally present proposals to members of the Distribution Committee and/or the entire Board of Directors.
 Presentations are strictly limited to no more than 10 minutes with an additional 5 minutes reserved for questions from Foundation board members.